enthought/traitsui/docs/source/traitsui_user_manual/view.rst

    :term:`Handler` (see :ref:`controlling-the-interface-the-handler`).

    enabled_when: str
-      Expression that determines whether of group can be edited.
+      Expression that determines whether the group can be edited.
    visible_when: str
       Expression that determines visibility of group.
    defined_when: str